Easy Get to Know Activities for Students for Good Friendships

 More...

-But making friends is just part of feeling comfortable in a new situation.
-Students also need to feel safe and included, so they look forward to coming to school.
-Creating a positive classroom culture where kindness and respect are the norm helps achieve this.
+But making friends is just part of helping kids feel comfortable in a new situation.
+They also need to feel safe, included, and surrounded by kindness.
+That’s what builds a positive classroom culture where students look forward to coming to school each day.

 Keep reading for practical ideas to break the ice, help students get to know each other, and foster kindness and empathy for an inclusive classroom community.